Top 10 Australian Animal Oddities

-Sounds like an oxymoron doesn’t it? – toads in the desert – but these adaptable native amphibians survive well in the toughest parts of Australia like Martu Country in the Great Sandy Desert.
+Sounds like an oxymoron doesn’t it? – toads in the desert – but these squat looking frogs are adaptable native amphibians that survive well in the toughest parts of Australia like Martu Country in the Great Sandy Desert.

 3. Leafy Seadragon

-As brilliantly described by our Marine Manager, Dr Chris Gillies, "The Leafy Seadragon is a fish that looks like a horse camouflaged to look like a plant!"
+Amazingly, Leafy Sea Dragons are actually fish.
+As brilliantly described by our Marine Manager, Dr Chris Gillies, Leafy Seadragon is a fish that looks like a horse camouflaged to look like a plant!"
 Doesn’t come much odder (or more beautiful) than that.

 2. Short-beaked Echidna

 With its duck-like bill and webbed-feet on a beaver-like body and tail, 18th century Platypus specimens sent to the British Museum of Natural History were suspected of being a hoax.
-Also a monotreme and one of the few venomous mammals on Earth (males have venomous ankle spurs), Platypuses are truly exceptional and get our nod as the oddest of Australian animals.
+Also a monotreme and one of the few venomous mammals on Earth, platypuses are truly exceptional and get our nod as the oddest of Australian animals.

 Males have a spur on the back of their hind feet that is connected to a venom-secreting gland.
 More venom is secreted during mating season, leading researchers to think that the spurs and venom help males compete for mates, according to the Australian Platypus Conservatory.
 The venom is not life threatening to humans, but it can cause severe swelling and "excruciating pain."